 In aqueous solution, polar amino acids tend to be hydrophilic; they attract water molecules, which are quite peptide bond is severely limited.
 Indeed, the atoms lying between alpha carbons are held in a single plane, so that they essentially form a stiff plate.
-Folding of the peptide backbone is therefore accomplished mainly by rotation of the plates around other bonds-namely, those connecting the plates to the alpha carbons.
+Folding of the peptide backbone is therefore accomplished mainly by rotation of the plates around other bonds namely, those connecting the plates to the alpha carbons.

-xamination of the peculiarities of denatured, or unfolded, proteins has added still other hints to how folding is accomplished.
-Unfolded or newly formed proteins are persecondary structures, and the final assembly of all secondary elements is the tertiary structure.
-Several tertiary classes have been identified, such as the all alpha-helix class, the all beta-strand class and particular arrangements of combinations of helices and beta strands.
+Examination of the peculiarities of denatured, or unfolded, proteins has added still other hints to how folding is accomplished.
+Unfolded or newly formed proteins are r

 AMINO ACIDS (a) are linked together in a protein (b) by a strong bond that forms between the carboxyl carbon of one amino acid and the amino nitrogen of the next.
 Because the resulting linkage, which is known as a peptide bond, holds the joined atoms rigidly in a plane, the bond limits the conformational options of the protein.
-Folding is accomplished mainly by rotation about the axes of the bonds
+Folding is accomplished mainly by rotation about the axes of the bonds persecondary structures, and the final assembly of all secondary elements is the tertiary structure.
+Several tertiary classes have been identified, such as the all alpha-helix class, the all betastrand class and particular arrangements of combinations of helices and beta strands.